 What a luminous, sparkling gem of a book with quirky, complex characters!
 Granny drags Louisiana out of bed in the middle of the night, insisting that they leave their home to confront the family curse.
 Not only does Louisiana not want to leave her friends and home, but things get even worse when Granny abandons Louisiana at a motel along the way.
 Forced to fend for herself, Louisiana figures out how to survive miles from home while worrying that the family curse has destined her for an unhappy life.

 Sara and the Search for Normal by Wesley King

 REALISTIC / MENTAL ILLNESS

-Sara wants to be cured of her mental illnesses and be “normal” like other kids so she makes rules for herself.
-Among other diagnoses, Sara is bipolar for which she blames herself.
-She hates her out of control brain and feels like nobody can help.
-Meanwhile, she begins group therapy where she makes a friend; a friend who is covered in hidden bruises.
-Sara and Erin think of themselves as Star Children, kids alien DNA.
-It’s profoundly sad to witness Sara’s self-loathing yet her still hoping for a better tomorrow.
-Sara begins to realize she wants to change her inner dialogue and accept herself.
+Sara wants to be “normal” like other kids so she makes rules for herself.
+Among other diagnoses, Sara is bipolar.
+She hates her out-of-control brain.
+Meanwhile, she begins group therapy and makes a friend; a friend who is covered in hidden bruises.
+Eventually, Sara begins to realize she wants to change her inner dialogue and accept herself.
 For readers, it’s a valuable opportunity to see inside Sara’s mind and how painful it is to have an invisible disease.
-It won’t make you think like her but will give you compassion.

 Okay for Now by Gary D. Schmidt